rosakettumaki/git-hub-api-hw-11102024/README.md

-# This is my very well done homework!! <3<3<3<3
+# This is my very well done homework!! <333

-Hope I get some good grades for this! :D
+Hope I get some good grades for this!